 BEST THINGS TO DO DURING SPRING IN CAPITOL REEF

 Another of our favorite stops in Capitol Reef was hiking the Cassidy Arch Trail.
-This was only 3.1 miles (5km) roundtrip, and was a great way to see the natural beauty of Capitol Reef National Park.
+This was only 3.1 miles (5km) roundtrip and a great way to see the natural beauty of Capitol Reef National Park.
 If you’re looking for something a bit longer, the Navajo Knobs Trail is 9.1 miles (14.5km) roundtrip with 2100 feet (630 meters) of elevation gain.
-This will get you to a more elevated view of the park, with beautiful ridgeline and mountain views.
+This will get you to a more elevated view of the park, with beautiful ridge lines and mountain views.

 Finally, I’d definitely recommend checking out the Cathedral Valley District.
-It’s more remote, and requires a 4×4 vehicle and experience, but if you have the tools it is arguably the most beautiful park of the park.
+It’s more remote and requires a 4×4 vehicle and experience, but if you have the tools it is arguably the most beautiful part of the park.
+One of my favorite ways to see a new park is with a self-guided tour.
+This lets you go at your own pace and spend as much time as you want at your new favorite spots!

 YELLOWSTONE NATIONAL PARK